Unraveling the graph structure of tabular data through Bayesian and spectral analysis: Conclusions

 \section{Conclusions}

-Network science (e.g.~\cite{newman2003structure}) has largely been used to study artificial and real systems, mainly thanks to its direct formalism on modelling relationships.
+Graphs have largely been used to study artificial and real systems, mainly thanks to its direct formalism on modelling relationships.
 Knowledge in this field has proven to be useful in the study of a variety of problem and data.
-In this work we report a method that uses recent developments in machine learning interpretability, as well as community and spectral analysis of graphs to unravel relationships of the features in a tabular dataset.
+In this work we report a method that uses recent developments in community and spectral analysis of graphs as well as machine learning interpretability to unravel relationships of the features in a tabular dataset.
 The proposed method differ from related works mainly by: (1) providing the possibility of interpreting the importance of features in predicting each other and, (2) allowing the study of the data to focus on each observation or to encompass the entire dataset.

 To perform the graph analysis proposed in this work it was necessary first to develop a method to map a tabular dataset into a graph that avoids the issues present in previous works.
 In this method, the graph is modelled having features as vertices and the importance of each feature in predicting another as the weight value of the corresponding directed edge.
 These weights are assigned by considering the SHAP values of respective predictions of a machine learning model.
 Since the edges weights are computed for each pair of features, the resulting graph is complete.
 The complexity of this structure restricts the scope for graph analysis methods that can be effectively applied to it.
 Therefore, the disparity filter criterion was employed to keep just the strong relationships.
 From the filtered graph, we showed how to use graph analysis methods to extract insights and improve the understanding of the dataset.
 Specifically, we analyze the the toroidal embedding obtained by the magnetic Laplacian and the nested stochastic block model to unravel how the features of the dataset group into communities.
 The resulting modular structure, in turn, allows us to analyze the groups according to varying levels of granularity, thanks to its hierarchical grouping capabilities.